Why Healthcare Is Ransomware's Primary Target

 Backup Architecture That Survives Ransomware

 Ransomware groups specifically target backup systems before deploying encryption — locating and destroying backups is a standard step in modern ransomware playbooks.
 Your backup strategy must follow the 3-2-1-1 rule: three copies of data, on two different media types, with one offsite, and one air-gapped or immutable.
-Cloud-based immutable backups using write-once storage policies prevent ransomware from deleting or encrypting backup data even when attackers hold compromised administrator credentials.

 Healthcare Ransomware Prevention Checklist

-- Test backup restoration quarterly and document your Recovery Time Objectives
+- Test backup restoration procedures quarterly

 HIPAA Compliance and Ransomware: What the Rules Actually Require

 Ransomware attacks create immediate HIPAA obligations.
-The HHS Office for Civil Rights (OCR) has clarified that a ransomware infection is presumed to be a reportable breach unless the covered entity can demonstrate that ePHI was not accessed or exfiltrated — a standard that is extraordinarily difficult to meet given that modern ransomware groups routinely steal data before encrypting it.
+The HHS Office for Civil Rights (OCR) has clarified that a ransomware infection is presumed to be a reportable breach unless the covered entity can demonstrate that ePHI was not accessed or exfiltrated — a standard that is extraordinarily difficult to meet given that modern ransomware groups routinely steal data before encrypting systems.

 The HIPAA Security Rule establishes the baseline technical and administrative safeguards that, when properly implemented, directly address ransomware risk: